Eamonbaloun/PC-Beginners-Guide/README.md

 ### Windows Optimization Guides:
 - [What to Do AFTER Building Your PC](https://www.youtube.com/watch?v=RYYoCXh2gtw)❗
+- - [How To Disable Mouse Acceleration in Windows (Improve Your Aim!)](https://www.youtube.com/watch?v=DUpp3eL9lC0)❗❗❗❗❗❗❗❗ If you play FPS games make sure you do this
 - [Chris Titus Tech’s Windows Utility](https://youtu.be/XQAIYCT4f8Q)❗ – This is an easy-to-use tool I use on almost every PC I set up.
 If you only watch one of these, let it be this one!
 I’d definitely recommend everyone at least apply the standard settings and turn on the Ultimate Performance plan.
 It makes a big difference! ([Here’s another vid if you need more info](https://youtu.be/OBPreMucWf0)).
 - [How to Install GPU Drivers Properly for Old or New GPUs](https://youtu.be/PciMRjwIxSM)❗
 - [https://youtu.be/PlACZ9Gp1xo](https://youtu.be/PlACZ9Gp1xo) - this is a very advaced guide on how to optimize your pc but this is the best guide bar none if you want the best of best watch this.